 Campbell is a somewhat small city located in the state of Ohio.
 With a population of 7,982 people and three constituent neighborhoods, Campbell is the 199th largest community in Ohio.

 Unlike some cities, Campbell isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Campbell are a mix of both white- and blue-collar jobs.
-Overall, Campbell is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Campbell who work in office and administrative support (14.80%), sales jobs (10.18%), and healthcare suport services (8.70%).
+Overall, Campbell is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Campbell who work in office and administrative support (13.34%), sales jobs (12.74%), and food service (7.09%).

-The per capita income in Campbell in 2010 was $18,126, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $72,504 for a family of four.
+The per capita income in Campbell in 2010 was $17,493, which is low income relative to Ohio and the nation.
+This equates to an annual income of $69,972 for a family of four.

-Campbell is a very ethnically-diverse city.
+Campbell is an extremely ethnically-diverse city.
 The people who call Campbell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campbell residents report their race to be White, followed by Black or African-American.
 Campbell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.39% of the city’s residents.
+People of Hispanic or Latino origin account for 14.61% of the city’s residents.
 Important ancestries of people in Campbell include German, Irish, Greek, and Slovak.

 The most common language spoken in Campbell is English.
 Other important languages spoken here include Spanish and Greek.